classdojo/policies/website-privacy.md

-**CLASSDOJO WEBSITE PRIVACY POLICY**
+# ClassDojo Website Privacy Policy

-**Last Updated: January 1, 2020**
+*Last Updated: January 1, 2020*

+Your privacy is important to us at ClassDojo and a responsibility we take seriously, so we encourage you to review our Website Privacy Policy. **This Website Privacy Policy does not apply to any products or services we have, or to the operation of the ClassDojo Service and associated software, including in logged-in areas of our website as well as the ClassDojo application (collectively the “Service”), which is covered by a [separate policy](https://www.classdojo.com/privacy/).**

+Our Website Privacy Policy is designed to provide transparency into our privacy practices and principles.
+We’ve tried to keep it as simple as possible, but if you’re not familiar with terms like cookies, IP addresses, pixel tags and browsers, then read about these [key terms](https://classdojo.zendesk.com/hc/en-us/articles/115004741703) first.

-This ClassDojo Website Privacy Policy (the &quot;Website Privacy Policy&quot;) covers information that ClassDojo, Inc. (&quot;ClassDojo&quot;, &quot;we&quot;, &quot;our&quot;, or &quot;us&quot;) collects from users and visitors of websites operated and controlled by ClassDojo that link to this Website Privacy Policy, including [https://www.classdojo.com](https://www.classdojo.com/) (referred to collectively as the &quot;Sites&quot;).  **This Website Privacy Policy does not apply to any products or services we have, or to the operation of the ClassDojo Service and associated software (including in logged in areas of our website as well as the ClassDojo application (collectively the &quot;Service&quot;), which is covered by a [separate policy](**[**https://www.classdojo.com/privacy/**](https://www.classdojo.com/privacy/)**).  **Please see our ClassDojo Products Privacy Policy for information on our privacy practices as they relate to our ClassDojo Service.
+This ClassDojo Website Privacy Policy (the “Website Privacy Policy”) covers information that ClassDojo, Inc.  (“ClassDojo”, “we”, “our”, or “us”) collects from users and visitors of websites operated and controlled by ClassDojo that link to this Website Privacy Policy, including https://www.classdojo.com (referred to collectively as the “Sites”).
+Please see our ClassDojo [Products Privacy Policy](https://www.classdojo.com/privacy/) for information on our privacy practices as they relate to our ClassDojo Service.

 This Privacy Policy explains: